Jason-Goon/file_perm_quiz/README.md

 # Project Name

 ## Description
 Rust application for Linux file permissions quiz game.
+Includes a relevant list mode for commonly appearing file permission.
+Player can also choose to play the Generated mode where the permission strings and numbers are generated randomly.

 ## Installation